RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 CAs and RAs may request certificate modification on behalf of a Subscriber.

 ### Processing Certificate Modification Requests

+A modified certificate may use the same or a different subject public key as the original certificate, depending on issuance constraints.
+However, if the same key is used, certificate operational periods and key lifetimes as defined in Section 6.3.2 continue to apply.

 Proof of all subject information changes (e.g., name changes due to marriage) must be provided to the RA or other designated agent.